FRESHMAN YEAR | SOPHOMORE YEAR | JUNIOR YEAR | SENIOR YEAR

 Winter Break and Second Semester

-- Read the COB Recruiter.
-Many positions are posted during winter break.
+- Monitor Handshake job postings regularly.
+Many positions are posted throughout the semester.
 Stay informed and apply to those opportunities that interest you.
 Follow up on applications.

 - Stay positive.
 Maintain a positive attitude and be flexible and realistic.
 The internship/co-op search can take time.
 Have at least one focus area, but pursue alternatives.